Navigation » List of Schools » University of Phoenix » Communication » Com 537 – Organizational Communication » Winter 2020 » Final Examination

 Question #7

-A It encourages people to work as individuals instead of as teams.
+A It encourages people to demonstrate accountability.

 B It helps people understand serious business problems.

-C It makes individuals less transparent.
+D It makes individuals less transparent.

 Question #8